ggsklias/django-app-k8s-deployment/README.md

   - **Target Groups:** Dynamically register healthy worker nodes, ensuring efficient traffic routing.
   - **Health Checks:** Continuously monitor the worker nodes to automatically remove any unresponsive endpoints from the target group.

+- **Rolling Updates:** The application is deployed using a rolling update strategy with 4 replicas, ensuring that during upgrades, healthy pods continue to serve traffic and no downtime occurs.

 - **Integration with CI/CD:**
   Both Terraform and Ansible scripts have been updated to include ALB and high-availability settings.
 This integration is fully automated within the GitLab pipeline, providing a production-ready, resilient deployment environment.